jlabclouds/Graf/Readme.md

 2. Read and parse the Excel file

-You can do this when a user uploads the file, or you can load it from the server.
+You can do this when a user uploads the file, but I would like to load it from the server.
 Here’s an example of parsing an uploaded Excel file and converting it to the same format as countryLocations:
 JavaScript

 import * as XLSX from 'xlsx';